ZerBea/wifi_laboratory/README.md

 a Raspberry Pi is not able to handle more than one interface at the same time.

+multiple interfaces interfere with each other.

 pselect doesn't like to be interrupted by another timer.

-active monitor mode (enabled by radiotap header) is mandatatory on AUTHENTICATION, ASSOCIATION and EAPOL frames!

-it is mandatory to ACK NULL and ACTION frames within a 4way handshake!
+active monitor require to set MAC on interface - that is too slow.

 setting a short preamble in radiotap header is ignored on tx.

-entire AUTHENTICATION process should be done running a data rate of 1.0 Mb/s.
+entire AUTHENTICATION process should be done using a low data rate of 1.0 Mb/s and a small bandwidth.

 there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT.

 the most useful frame is an EAPOL M2 frame!

+NL80211 provide more options than WIRLESS EXTENSIONS

+NL80211 / RTNETLINK can be used without libnl dependency

 Warning